-In today’s article, we will be combining AdWords Scripts, Google Big Query, Big Query ODBC drivers for Excel and Power Query in Excel to create an improvised Power Query AdWords Editor linked to AdWords via almost live connection.
+In today’s article, we will be combining Google Ads Scripts, Google Big Query, Big Query ODBC drivers for Excel and Power Query in Excel to create an improvised Power Query Google Ads Editor linked to Google Ads via almost live connection.
 All the resources in this article are publicly available (including almost ready-to-go script), there is no need for special paid licenses, nothing like that.

 This setup has been tested by me and I can confirm it’s been working so far.
 The initial setup took me about 4 hours, including research, testing and first orientation in Google Cloud Platform & Big Query.
 If you follow this article step by step, I think you will be done in the less than 2 hours because I have already cracked the hardest steps for you 🙂

-Previously, when you wanted to “connect Excel to AdWords”, you could be exporting all the AdWords data to Google Sheets via scripts or via SuperMetrics.
+Previously, when you wanted to “connect Excel to Google Ads”, you could be exporting all the Google Ads data to Google Sheets via scripts or via SuperMetrics.
 Then you’d have this Google Sheet file connected to Excel via Power Query.
 This approach has several issues.

-When using SuperMetrics for exporting the data to sheets, I am frequently seeing incomplete queries to be inserted into the Google Sheets but the Google Sheet file would never break unlike with AdWords Scripts.
-Example: You have 103,304 keywords in you account and but the query only pulls 35,000 keywords (the number is always a rounded one).
-So in summary, AdWords script tend to work until the Google Sheet file breaks and SuperMetrics don’t work reliably with large accounts.
+When using SuperMetrics for exporting the data to sheets, I am occasionally seeing incomplete queries to be inserted into the Google Sheets but the Google Sheet file would never break unlike with Google Ads Scripts.
+Example: You have 103,304 keywords in you account and but the query only pulls 35,000 keywords (the number is always a nice rounded one).
+So in summary, Google Ads script tend to work until the Google Sheet file breaks and SuperMetrics don’t work reliably with large accounts.
 However, this is the only slight complaint about SuperMetrics, it’s otherwise great tool for day to day reporting.
 I think that only a minority of users run such heavy queries like I do and most of you would not face query timeouts.

 So do we get out of this vicious circle?